There are no affiliate links on PagePipe.

 - We don’t think a good host is the key to site performance.
 We think speed strategy is the answer.

 - They recommend a 1-second performance budget.
-We recommend 2-second loads for desktop and 4 seconds for mobile as best practice.
+We recommend 2-second loads for desktop and 3 seconds for mobile as best practice.
 Even though PagePipe is a 1-second site!
-We show that other experts agree.
+Other experts agree.
 Even Google says 2 seconds is good enough.

 - They say manage (reduce) comments on your site.
 We say get rid of them completely with a plugin.

 - They say use a caching plugin and CDN.
-We say these are unnecessary band-aids if you build a quality speed site.
+We say these are unnecessary band-aids if you build a quality speed site using strategy.

 - We think recommendations 10 through 17 are common-sense housekeeping or plain silly.